Better Watts Initiative

 Residents' needs are not prioritized by their elected officials that live 15 miles away in the Harbor.
 Redistricting Watts to be a part of CD 9 will remove it from a district where it is the unheard minority to a district that reflects its socio-economic needs.
 BWI's goal is to advocate for redistricting because environmental justice action cannot be advanced if the community's requests for political action continue to go unheard.

-The Watts Train Station project is positioned to erase the culture and history of Watts and needs to be halted.
-This project is positioned to develop new housing on top of important historical landmarks in the Cultural Crescent.
+The Watts Station project threatens to eliminate evidence of the rich historic and cultural experience of Watts and needs to be halted.
+This project threatens to develop new housing on top of an important historic landmark known as the Cultural Crescent.
 As of June 2020, BWIs researchers identified heavy metals in the soils.
 If this project progresses, it will expose new and present occupants to hazardous materials, increase population density, and decrease greenspace.

 The World Health Organization recommends that every person should have access to at least 96 sq ft. of greenspace within 1/2 a mile of their home.
 Watts residents currently have 11 sq ft. of greenspace available to them.

 Our goal is to rebuild trust between community members and state agencies that are responsible for the health and well-being of residents.
-We are to identifying projects and funding that can foster produce possible solutions for heavy metal contamination in Watts.
+We are also identifying projects and funding that can foster solutions for heavy metal contamination in Watts.

 "Great things are done by a series of small things brought together"